 Any bad points?

-I can’t really speak for their customer support quality, because I’ve had no issues.
-I am a fan of community-based support; you’ll often get a faster and more intelligent response than from someone in a generic call centre who’s handling calls for hundreds of companies(!).
-But I guess if you’re the kind of person that likes to phone someone up and ask “how do I turn on my phone?”, giffgaff might not be for you.
+I can't really speak for their customer support quality, because I've had no issues.
+I am a fan of community-based support; you'll often get a faster and more intelligent response than from someone in a generic call centre who's handling calls for hundreds of companies(!).
+But I guess if you're the kind of person that likes to phone someone up and ask "how do I fix my phone?", giffgaff might not be for you.
 Although for all I know, their phone support is great.

 **UPDATE** Yes it seems they don’t offer phone support (as I suspected), and I guess this a major factor in keeping costs down.